tefiros/CCIPS/ccips-cfgipsec/README.md

     3.2 This information is used to create a temporary `sad_entry_node` so it can so then it can be sent through the `verify_trusted_sad_entry` method to the TA using a `REQUEST_VERIFY_MSG` type message.
     3.3 As the other casses, this messages are handled by the method `handle_message`, which in this case will parse the information into a `sad_entry_node` so it can be directly compared in the `handle_request_verify_message` method with the one that must be previously installed in the `trusted_init_sad_node` database.
     3.4 Once the values have been compared, if will report the result back to the RA using a `OP_RESULT_MSG` with a correct answer.
 Otherwirse it will return an `ALERT_STATE_MSG` reporting that the entries compared where not valid.
-4. After detecting if an entry has been correctly validated or not the event should be registered (TODO).
+4. After detecting if an entry has been correctly validated or not the event should be registered.

-# TODO: ADD IP references for Mouselab scenario